aminrj/aminrj.github.io/_posts/2026-06-09-how-to-red-team-ai-agent.md

 Run Garak first for breadth.
 Use PyRIT for depth against the attack categories Garak flags.

+The setup above points PyRIT at your agent endpoint generically.
+The four sections below describe what to look for in the output — and what to inject where — for each of the attack categories that matter most.

 **Datasets to start with:**

 - `HarmBench` — comprehensive jailbreak benchmark, good baseline coverage for prompt injection